sourishg/jackal-navigation/doc/setup_guide.md

 - `-h=height`, specify height of the left and right image from the top, so that only a partial disparity map can be computed
 - `-g`, generates point cloud before obstacle scan
 - `-l`, log time taken for each step
-- `-l -d=path/to/dmap/time/file`, specify the file where time taken by disparity map is stored for each frame
+- `-d=path/to/dmap/time/file`, specify the file where time taken by disparity map is stored for each frame
-- `-l -p=path/to/pcl/time/file`, specify the file where time taken to generate a point cloud is stored for each frame
+- `-p=path/to/pcl/time/file`, specify the file where time taken to generate a point cloud is stored for each frame
-- `-l -s=path/to/scan/time/file`, specify the file where time taken to scan for obstacles is stored for each frame
+- `-s=path/to/scan/time/file`, specify the file where time taken to scan for obstacles is stored for each frame
+- `-m`, flag to perform extrinsic calibration between the rover reference frame and the left camera reference frame.

 ### Step 5: Safe navigation